Panamanian Public Forces: Panama Defense Forces

-Panamanian Public Forces
+Public Forces

 In February 1990, the government of then President Guillermo Endara abolished Panama's military and reformed the security apparatus, creating the Panamanian Public Forces.
 In October 1994, Panama's Legislative Assembly approved a constitutional amendment prohibiting the creation of a standing military force, but allowing the establishment of a special temporary military to counter acts of "external aggression."
 The PDF was replaced with the Panamanian Public Forces.

 By then, The PPF included the National Police, National Maritime Service, National Air Service, Judicial and Technical Police (PTJ) for investigatory activities, and an armed Institutional Protection Service or SPI which consist mainly on the Presidential Guard.
 The PPF is also capable of performing limited military duties.